curityio/idsvr-customization-recipes/recipes/multi-brand/README.md

 ## Deploy and Test the Branding

 When the system is deployed, brands are associated to clients:
-- web-client1 uses template area `brand1`
+- web-client1 uses template area `sb-group`
-- web-client2 uses template area `brand2`
+- web-client2 uses template area `sb-insurance`

 Run a code flow in OAuth Tools for client 1 to see a custom username label: